Augustine-Suter/Kiichu-Gacha/README.md

    - These stats are readily availalbe to be viewed via commands for the players to see leaderboards, profiles, and card collections.

 4. **Web API & Integrations**
-   - Exposes a small HTTP API to handle Twitch OAuth and other integrations.
+   - Exposes a small HTTP API to handle Twitch OAuth and other integrations to allow bot interactions through a Twitch stream.
    - Allows Twitch events and external services (like Streamerbot) to grant rewards to the correct Discord user.

 Together, these components let users interact entirely through Discord as well as Twitch during a stream, while the database and API keep everything persistent and connected to external services.